 What is a Sintered Metal Filter?

-It refers to a component which is manufactured with a controlled level of porosity throughout the part to facilitate particular flow control housing, sound attenuation, venting or filtering properties.
+It refers to a component that is manufactured with a controlled level of porosity throughout the part to facilitate particular flow control housing, sound attenuation, venting, or filtering properties.

 Sintered metal filter

 Which Filter Materials are Used for a Sintered Metal filter?
 Please explain the Differences and Advantages of Each.

 The most common ones include bronze, titanium, nickel-based alloy, stainless steel fiber belt, and specially alloyed powders, among others.

 Bronze is ordinarily an alloy that consists of copper which has about 12-12.5% tin, in addition to other metals and non-metals.

 It is arguably the most common and also the lowest cost alloy metal that is used for sintered filters.

 The advantage of bronze as a sintered metal filter is that it provides higher strength, higher temperature applications, and better corrosion resistance.